 The Department of Child and Adolescent Psychiatry at Lurie Children’s is staffed and equipped to manage the complex care of children with concurrent medical and psychiatric treatment needs.
 Our specialists help many young patients overcome depression, anxiety and other psychological or behavioral concerns related to their serious medical illness, as well as those children with primary mental health issues.

 We believe in family-centered care.
 Research shows that family involvement is key to a child’s healing process.
 Through our family therapy sessions and parent education, you will gain support and training to more effectively care for and interact with your child.
 We also offer several outpatient treatment groups for children and families, as well as a program that helps older teens transition from pediatric to adult care.

 Each of our mental health professionals brings dedication and specialized expertise to the individualized care that every patient receives.
 For hospitalized patients and those in the day program (Partial Hospitalization Program), our team members meet frequently to discuss each child’s progress and refine treatment goals and after-care planning.
-When appropriate, the department offers diagnostic tests such as developmental, psychological, neuropsychological, and speech and language evaluations.
+When appropriate, the department offers diagnostic tests such as developmental, psychological and neuropsychological.

 In addition to patient care and research, we also train healthcare professionals to become mental health specialists.
 We are committed to helping decrease the national shortage of child and adolescent mental health providers.